GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.7.1 =
+* Bug: Prefix PHP PSR Log and HTTP Message namespace to reduce likelihood of third party plugin conflicts.
+For backwards compatibility, the we will continue including the unprefixed PSR Log v2 library in v6.x releases.

 = 6.7.0 =
 * Feature: Add support for multiple PDFs with the same Filename on a single form
 * Feature: Use secure links for File Upload and Post Image fields in Core and Universal PDFs